Revamping rostering experience

 Rostering coordinator

-Responsible for roster planning, including scheduling customer bookings and allocating suitable support worker shifts.
+Responsible for planning rosters, scheduling customer bookings, and assigning suitable support workers to shifts.

 Oversee day-to-day operations and resolve scheduling conflicts that arise in real-time.